Stock exchange – Designated

 A designated stock exchange is a stock exchange, or a part of a stock exchange, that has been designated as such by the Minister of Finance.
 All designated stock exchanges are recognized stock exchanges.

 A designated stock exchange is listed on the Department of Finance Canada website, or by any other means that the Minister of Finance considers appropriate.
-There are four designated stock exchanges in Canada:
+There are five designated stock exchanges in Canada:

 - the Canadian National Stock Exchange (CNSX)